Arzé: Plot

 Arzé is a single mother in Beirut who is determined to buy her son Kinan a scooter so he can help her deliver the pies (sfiha) she bakes, her only source of income.
 She cannot afford the down payment, and tries to convince her sister Layla to let her sell her bracelet.
-Layla refuses, as the bracelet is a prized gift from the absent figure Zain, whom she insists will return.
+Layla refuses, as the bracelet is a prized gift from her long-absent lover Zain, whom she insists will return.
 Frustrated, Arzé steals and pawns the bracelet.

-Arzé presents Kinan the scooter on his 18th birthday.
+Arzé presents Kinan with the scooter on his 18th birthday.
 Kinan shares with his girlfriend Yasmine his intention to emigrate to Europe for a better life and to find his father, whom he believes is living there.
 Yasmine encourages him to stay in Lebanon and participate in the ongoing protests.
 After celebrating Kinan's birthday with friends, they discover the scooter has been stolen.
 The police are unhelpful when Arzé and Kinan attempt to make a report, and that night Arzé spies on Layla mournfully dancing alone in a wedding dress.

-Arzé and Kinan set out for the scooter.
+Arzé and Kinan set out to find the scooter.
 They initially follow the truck of a Greek Orthodox man, who sends them to the Sunni quarter.
 Arzé is redirected through Shia, Maronite, and Palestinian neighborhoods.
-During this process, she adapts her clothing with help from her increasingly exasperated friend Dina and uses her charm and free pies to get more information.
+During this process, she adapts her clothing to blend into these different areas with help from her increasingly exasperated shopkeeper friend Dina, while she uses her charm and free pies to get more information from the people she encounters.